andymckay/private-github-header/README.md

-# private-github-header
+# public-github-header

-Web Extension to modify the GitHub header for private repos
+Web Extension to modify the GitHub header for public repos

 For people who frequently work in both private and public GitHub repositories, this provides a clear visual distinction between the two.

+This is the inverse of https://github.com/gtback/private-github-header and the source slightly modified.

 **Private repos**: